DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-How-to-use-Executor-Service-in-Multithreading-Java.md

     - with ```shutdownNow()```, the output is ```interrupted``` and ```Exiting normally...``` because the running task is interrupted, catches the interruption and then stops what it is doing (breaks the while loop).

     - with ```shutdownNow()```, if you comment out the lines within the while loop, you will get ```still waiting after 100ms: calling System.exit(0)...``` because the interruption is not handled by the running task any longer.

+3. Use **awaitTermination()** method to terminate threads

+    The **awaitTermination()** method takes a timeout as a parameter.
+Some steps of this method:
+    - First, it will issue a **shutdown()** method, so it will prevent the submission of any new tasks
+    - Then, it will wait for the given timeout.
+During this timeout, it gives the chance of all the executing tasks to complete and of all the waiting tasks to be executed
+    - And at the end of this timeout, if there are still remaining tasks, it will halt everything and cleanup the waiting queue if it is not empty.

 <br>